 Valentina Krčmar: A Life of Activism and Advocacy

-Valentina Krčmar is a Croatian-Canadian activist known for her unwavering dedication to Croatian independence and justice.
+Valentina Krčmar is a Canadian-Croatian activist known for her unwavering dedication to Croatian independence and justice.
 Born in Vrbanja near Županja, she grew up in Zagreb, where she attended school and later earned a liberal arts degree from the University of Zagreb.

 In 1970, Krčmar immigrated to Toronto, Canada, with her family.
-She and her husband established a surveying business, and she quickly became an integral part of the Croatian-Canadian community.
+She and her husband established a surveying business, and she quickly became an integral part of the Canadian-Croatian community.
 During the Homeland War for independence, she took an active role in mobilizing support for Croatia, advocating for its sovereignty on the international stage.

 In 1991, Krčmar co-founded the Canadian branch of Bedem Ljubavi (Mothers for Peace) alongside Ljubica Bukatko and Biserka Butković.
 The organization united Croatian women in the diaspora, particularly in Mississauga, to protest the forced conscription of Croats into the Yugoslav People's Army (JNA) and to champion Croatia’s independence.